FAQ for Prospective Residents

 Is there a specific USMLE "cut-off" score?

-We prefer USMLE scores of at least 200 on Steps 1 and 2 and having Step 3 is "a plus".
+We prefer USMLE scores of at least 200 on Steps 1 and 2.
+Complex test is acceptable for DO applicants.
 We do review and consider the overall application.

 Do you take into consideration the year of graduation, and if so in what way?

-We generally prefer within 10 years of graduation.
+We generally prefer applicants within 5 years of graduation.
 We occasionally consider longer graduation intervals.

 Are any special letters of reference required or recommended?

-Letters of reference are at the discretion of the applicant.
+Letters of reference are required.
 In general, strong letters from experts both within pathology, as well as those outside of pathology are desirable.

 Do you accept IMGs to your residency program?